bannerImage.png

 Junior ISA £9,000

 Income and capital gains generated within an ISA are exempt from taxation.
-Making use of an ISA as a savings tool is therefore valuable for tax planning purposes, especially if your pension savings allowances have been maximised.
+Making use of an ISA as a savings tool is therefore valuable for tax planning purposes, especially if your annual pension savings allowance has been maximised.

 It is also very important to consider the implications of saving into various types of ISAs.
 We recommended you seek advice from an Independent Financial Advisor, or Financial Planner, prior to making any investment decisions.